-Formally launched in 2015 to extend the success of The Prince’s Trust, Prince’s Trust International works in partnership with governments, not for profit organisations and businesses around the world to tackle youth disengagement and improve employability skills.
-Our programmes inspire and ultimately support young people aged 13 to 30 to move into work, education or training.
+Formally launched in 2015 to extend the success of The Prince’s Trust, Prince’s Trust International works in partnership with governments, not for profit organisations and businesses around the world to tackle youth disengagement and unemployment.
+Our programmes inspire and ultimately support young people aged 11 to 30 to move into work, education or training.

 By sharing best practice models and tailoring the proven programmes of The Prince’s Trust, Prince’s Trust International seeks to increase and add to the impact of organisations that share our aims and seek our help.